aimy-07/ReactTrelloApp/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch popupMode.<br>
 See the section about [running tests](#running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production popupMode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!